 Comparing VA loans to their counterparts is important for prospective borrowers.
 Here’s a look at the four major lending options and what they may offer military borrowers:

 Conventional loans feature no government guarantees and adhere to the standards and requirements of government sponsored enterprises Fannie Mae and Freddie Mac.
 There’s typically a minimum down payment of 5 percent, but borrowers who can’t put down at least 20 percent have to pay private mortgage insurance (PMI).
-Consumers currently need a credit score of about 680 in order to qualify for a conventional loan.
+Credit benchmakrs can vary by lender and loan type.
+A 660 FICO score is a common benchmark for conventional loans, although you may need am much higher score to contend for the best rates and terms.

 Like the Department of Veterans Affairs, the Federal Housing Administration guarantees loans for qualified borrowers.
 FHA loans come with a minimum down payment of 3.5 percent.
 Borrowers pay an up front mortgage insurance premium along with annual premiums.
 Loan limits vary by housing type and county.
-There’s no credit score requirement, and some lenders can finance borrowers with a score of 580.
+There’s no credit score requirement, and some lenders can finance borrowers with scores of 580 and lower.

 Might Be a Good Fit For: Low- and middle-income borrowers who don’t qualify for no-down payment programs.

 The U.S. Department of Agriculture maintains a unique home loan program through its Rural Development office.
 USDA loans are the only other no-down payment loan program on the market.
-Lenders require a credit score of at least 620, and a borrower’s income cannot exceed 115 percent of the area’s median income.
+Lenders often require a credit score of at least 620, and a borrower’s income cannot exceed 115 percent of the area’s median income.
 The home must also be located in what the USDA considers a qualified rural area.
-There is no private mortgage insurance or mortgage insurance premium.
-USDA purchase loans come with a mandatory guarantee fee (2 percent of the loan amount) that can be financed.
+USDA purchase loans come with both a upfront guarantee fee (2.75 percent of the loan amount) an an annual mortgage insurance premium (0.5 percent of the loan balance).

-Might Be a Good Fit For: Veterans who live in rural areas.
+Might Be a Good Fit For: Buyers who live in rural areas.

-Might Be a Good Fit For: Most veterans and active duty service members with a VA entitlement.
+Might Be a Good Fit For: Veterans and active duty service members with a VA entitlement.

 To learn more about the VA Loan and how it stacks up to other options check out our comprehensive VA loan guide.